yalicee/be-read-me-a-story/README.md

 ### Acknowledgements

-Thanks to August, Emily and the other Northcoders mentors for their support!
+Thanks to August, Emily and the other mentors for their support!